Xfennec/nosee/README.md

 How do you use it?
 ------------------

+You may have a look at the "template" configuration directory provided in `$GOPATH/src/githum.com/Xfennec/nosee/etc` as a more complete example or as a base for the following tutorial. (edit `hosts.d/test.toml` for connection settings and `alerts.d/mail_general.toml` for email address, at least)

+### Small tutorial

 Configuration is mainly done by simple text file using the [TOML](https://github.com/toml-lang/toml) syntax.

 **Let's monitor CPU temperature of one of our Web servers.**

-You may want to have a look at the "template" configuration directory provided in `$GOPATH/src/githum.com/Xfennec/nosee/etc` as a more complete example or as a base for this tutorial.

 ### Step1.
 Create a *Host* (SSH connection)